roby2358/vidman/SPEC.md

 The app MUST fill the window with as many video thumbnails ad videos are present and leave the rest of the window blank
 MUST support .mp4
-MAY support others, but not required
-MUST only display files with video extentions in the video pane The video pane MUST show thumnail and file name
+MAY support other video formats (.webm, .avi, .mov, .mkv, .flv, .wmv, .m4v), but not required MUST only display files with video extensions in the video pane The video pane MUST show thumbnail and file name
-The app MUST extract the first frame from MP4 files and cache it in memory The file name MUST wrap at character break if it is long The video pane MUST sort videos by date modified or then created
+The video pane MUST display "Loading..." while thumbnails are being generated The video pane MUST display "no FFmpeg" if FFmpeg is not available or not found The video pane MUST display "No thumbnail" if thumbnail generation fails for other reasons The app MUST extract the first frame from MP4 files and cache it in memory The file name MUST wrap at character break if it is long The video pane MUST sort videos by date modified or then created